presto-osu/orlis-orcis/orlis/README.md

 "./open_source_benchmarks/apps.tar.gz".

 ### Libraries:
-The library jar files in this benchmarks is in zip file "./open_source_benchmarks/libraries.zip".
+The library jar files in this benchmark are in zip file "./open_source_benchmarks/libraries.zip".

 ### Obfuscators: